 The principal responsibilities of the AC include:

 The AC has full authority to investigate any matter including but not restricted to issues of internal controls, suspected fraud or irregularity.
 It has access to and full co-operation by the management and may invite any director or executive officer to attend its meetings.
-The AC adopts key principles from the "Guidebook for Audit Committee in Singapore", issued by the Audit Committee Guidance Committee in Singapore in 2008 and updated in 2014.

-The AC members are continuously updated by management and auditors (both internal and external) on changes to accounting standards and issues which have a direct impact on financial statements, compliance with legislation and accounting-related matters.
+The AC members are continuously updated by management and the auditors (both internal and external) on changes to accounting standards and issues which have a direct impact on financial statements, compliance with legislation and accounting-related matters.

 In line with the Code of Conduct, the Group has in place a whistle-blowing policy and process under which employees and external parties may report to the AC any improprieties or suspected wrong-doing by management or other staff without fear of reprisal.
-All reports received are accorded confidentiality and independently investigated by the whistle blowing unit, comprising the Group Human Resource Manager and Group Internal Audit Manager.
-Details of the whistle blowing policy are posted on the Company's intranet.
+All reports received are accorded confidentiality and independently investigated by the whistle-blowing unit, comprising the Group Human Resource Manager and Group Internal Audit Manager.
+Details of the whistle-blowing policy are posted on the Company's intranet.
 New employees are briefed on the policy during their orientation.
 Existing employees are reminded of the policy from time-to-time in order to raise awareness of the availability of the channel for such reporting.

 The role of the IA function is to render support to the AC in ensuring that the Group maintains a sound system of internal controls by performing regular monitoring and testing of key controls and procedures, reviewing operational and financial activities and undertaking investigations as requested by the AC.

 The IA department submits its internal audit plan to the AC for approval at the beginning of each year.
 IA reviews are carried out on all significant business units in the Group and a summary of findings and recommendations is discussed during each AC meeting.
-The IA has unfettered access to the AC and to all documents, reports, properties and personnel for the purposes of its audit.
+The IA has unfettered access to the AC and to all documents, records, properties and personnel for the purposes of its audit.
 The AC is of the view that the IA function is adequately resourced and staffed with persons with the relevant qualifications and experience and has appropriate standing within the Company.

 The Group is guided by an investor relations policy that aims to promote regular, effective and fair communication with shareholders.
 Communication of relevant announcements of the Group is generally made through annual reports, press releases, SGXNET announcements and its corporate website at www.hawpar.com.
 The Company's Annual Report is sent in a CD-ROM to all shareholders and posted on the Group's website.
-Hard copies of the Annual Report are available on request
+Hard copies of the Annual Report are available on request.

 A dedicated communications channel with the Investor Relations Department is available to shareholders and can be reached via email at email@example.com.
 The Investor Relations Department is required to respond to shareholders' queries in a timely and effective manner.
 When matters requiring shareholders' meetings are to be held, notices are published in newspapers and reports or circulars are sent in a timely manner to all shareholders.
 Shareholders will be informed of the rules, including voting procedures, which govern the shareholders' meetings.
 Resolutions of all general meetings of shareholders are conducted by electronic poll.
 The results of the votes for all resolutions taken during AGM and general meetings of shareholders are validated by independent scrutineers and are broadcast at the AGM.
 The results are also announced on the SGXNET after the meeting.
 The meetings' minutes with substantial and relevant comments are available to shareholders at the registered office upon request within reasonable time after each general meeting.